Korepi/korepi-docs/src/tr/start/download.md

 If you haven't joined the server yet, please read the verification post, which describes how to join the server and obtain the `Newcomer`.

-### Step 2: Go to the channel `★⋅korepi-download⋅★`
+### Step 2: Go to the channel `💿｜download`

-Locate the channel `★⋅korepi-download⋅★` and follow the link to download the program.
+Locate the channel `💿｜download` and follow the link to download the program.

 ### Step 3: Ready!